Alee4738/Chatterbot/README.md

-Title: Chatterbot
+# Chatterbot
 Author: Andrew Lee
-Usage: Connect two computers with a crossover cable or have the computers be able to access each other through a common network, and chat.
+Connect two computers with a crossover cable or have the computers be able to access each other through a common network, and chat.

+# Usage:
+* Connect two computers with a crossover cable
+* Run ./chatterbot.bat on both computers
+* Follow the instructions given by the script